zsramek/d3-hello-world/README.md

 ## Testing D3
 We can now test that D3 is running correctly by adding some code to `main.js`.

-First, edit `index.html` to inculude some elements to modify using D3:
+First, edit `index.html` to include some elements to modify using D3:

 ````html
 <html>